symopsio/examples/postgres_lambda_strategy/README.md

 # Postgres Lambda Strategy

-A starter example to implement Postgres Sym Flow that uses an AWS Lambda to manage database user permissions.
+A starter example that implements a Postgres Sym Flow using an AWS Lambda to manage database user permissions.

 ## Tutorial